 We were warned not to walk to our room by ourselves after dark, as lions and leopards had been known to roam the camp.
 Even when you walked to the main lodge in the middle of the day you were on alert.
 I was always looking around, often surprised by sounds bursting out from the bush and a gazelle like creature suddenly running across our path.
 A gazelle was not the first animal you thought was coming and it was not until you confirmed it that your pulse returned to normal.

-Because the guides know what they are doing we saw the big 5 in the first 27 hours, leaving several other days to explore the park.
+Because the guides know what they are doing and communicate with each other, we saw the big 5 in the first 27 hours, leaving several other days to explore the park.
 Elephants were a daily event, with impala, zebra and giraffe also frequent sightings.
 The first afternoon we came upon a female leopard out on a hunt.
 She wandered freely without fear of the land cruisers following her around, bathed in the golden afternoon light.
 When you are around big cats like this, in such close proximity in open vehicles, time slows and a hush comes over the car.
 You hold your breath without meaning to and every second lingers.
 You wish it would last and last but it goes by quickly, leaving only photos behind.
 I can see why people return on safari again and again.
 It’s pure magic.

 The next morning we came upon a pride of lions.
 There were four females lounging in the long yellow grass.
 As we were quietly parked watching the females, a male approached silently down a nearby hill, until we were between he and the group.
 We thought this was going to be a problem but he wandered off to the left and laid down under a bush, content to have us in their space.
 We were 10 feet from these lions as you get amazingly close on safari in Africa.
 I was sitting in the open front seat of the safari jeep at this time and later in the afternoon when we returned my husband sat in the front seat.
 We were the only ones with major camera equipment so our guide let us trade off.
 We were asked to be extremely quiet and to not move very much around them.
 These animals think of the safari jeep as one big animal but if you move or make too much noise it breaks the spell and they start to pay more attention to the individuals rather than the whole.